macster110/PAMGuard_resources/README.md

 # PAMGuard_resources
-A set of comprehensive open sources tutorials for PAMGuard, including test data and settings files.
+A set of open sources tutorials for PAMGuard, including test data and settings files.

 ## Current Tutorials
 ### Deep Learning